 Each has their own characteristics.

 Growth on any ISA is tax free but growth on an Stock & Shares ISA is not guaranteed.

 ISAs can be transferred to alternative providers and funds whilst retaining the tax efficient status.

-The far wider and ever-changing range of tax-efficient ISAs require professional financial advice.
+With further options available like Lifetime and Innovative Finance ISAs, the far wider and ever-changing range of tax-efficient ISAs require professional financial advice.

 A wide range of investments can be accessed via specialist funds and fund managers with a view to achieving above average returns in an open-ended investment.

 As Unit Trusts – these investments have the added volatility of unit prices dependent on supply and demand and have a fixed investment life.

 Modern Bonds have the same broad range of funds available as ISAs etc, but are particularly useful in providing tax efficient income for high rate taxpayers and for those in retirement.

 Can be particularly useful for estate planning purposes.

 As above but of particular interest to ex-pats or those clients who may not be UK taxpayers on encashment.